pachterlab/splitcode-tutorial/docs/source/reference_guide.rst

      - {{grp_A}}
    * - subs
      - Sequence to substitute tag with when tag is found in read
-     - Note: This is useful for error correction and one can also specify substituting the original tag sequence in if an error-corrected version of the tag was found
+     - Note: Useful for error correction: one can specify substituting the original tag sequence in if a mismatched version was found
      - NNNN
    * - partial5
      - Adapter trimming for adapters at the 5′ end